Key Takeaways

 Preventing Spoliation Before It Happens

 The best defense against spoliation is aggressive, early preservation demands sent immediately after an accident.
 Written preservation letters should go to all potential defendants, specifically identifying the categories of evidence to be preserved, noting that litigation is anticipated, and warning of consequences for destruction.
-This puts defendants on clear, documented notice of their duty and makes any subsequent destruction virtually impossible to excuse as innocent or routine.
+This puts defendants on clear, documented notice and makes any later destruction harder to excuse as innocent or routine.

-In trucking accidents, preservation demands are especially urgent because modern trucks contain extensive electronic data that can prove speed, braking patterns, hours-of-service compliance, and mechanical conditions — all evidence that the trucking company exclusively controls.
+In trucking accidents, preservation demands are especially urgent because modern trucks contain extensive electronic data that can prove speed, braking patterns, hours-of-service compliance, and mechanical conditions — evidence that the trucking company may exclusively control.
 ECM data can be overwritten by subsequent trips.
-Freight brokers may also have relevant records and preservation obligations.
-In premises liability cases, businesses routinely recycle surveillance footage on 14- to 30-day loops, and "routine deletion" after a known incident isn't routine — it's spoliation.
+Freight brokers may also have relevant transaction, carrier-vetting, and communication records.
+In premises liability cases, businesses routinely recycle surveillance footage on short loops, and routine deletion after a known incident can become a serious evidence problem.
 This is particularly critical in slip and fall cases where footage can prove how long a hazard existed before the injury.
-In product liability cases, manufacturers often try to recover defective products for "investigation," and once in manufacturer hands, products frequently disappear or are "tested to destruction."
-In employment cases, employers delete incriminating emails, modify personnel files, and "update" harmful policies after adverse employment actions.
+In product liability cases, manufacturers may try to recover defective products for "investigation," and destructive testing or loss of the product can create major proof problems.
+In employment cases, emails, personnel records, chat messages, and policy versions need preservation once a dispute is reasonably anticipated.

 When defendants destroy evidence, we pursue every available remedy.
 Spoliation often serves as its own proof — the fact that evidence was destroyed suggests it was harmful to the defendant, and courts recognize this inference.
 If you've been injured and suspect evidence is being destroyed or at risk, contact us immediately.
 Time is critical, and we can send preservation demands the same day you call.